Igigog/anomaly-modding-book/src/blender/creating-a-location-in-blender.md

-# Creating a location in Blender and compiling it with the SDK
+# Creating a location in Blender

 ## For starters